Update: This article has been updated for 2023. I have included a new section on Common 3D platform Level design pitfalls. Enjoy!

 Buy a book

 Game Design Deep Dive: Platformers offers 145 pages of pure platform game design gold.
 It will teach you nearly everything you need to know about Platform level design.
 By the time you’ve finished working through it, you will have a portfolio you can use to get a job in the game industry.
 Click the image below to check the book out:

 Buy A Game

 Another way to learn 3d platform level design is to buy Super Mario Maker 2 on the Switch.
-Ok, before you start calling BS, Super Mario maker is actually packed full of tutorials made by the geniuses at Nintendo who design and make all of the Mario game levels.
+Ok, before you start calling BS, Yes, I do know it’s 2d not 3d.
+But many design principles work across dimensions.
+Super Mario maker is actually packed full of tutorials made by the geniuses at Nintendo who design and make all of the Mario game levels.
 So you are learning how to make platform levels from the best in the business.
 Seriously, if you have a Nintendo Switch already, buying Mario maker is no brainer if you want to improve your level design skills.
 Click the image below to check the game out: